mrspecht/mrspecht/README.md

 ## About me

-I’m Andre Specht, an educator and developer with over 10 years of experience helping learners build skills through effective, engaging training.
+Educator and developer with over 10 years of experience helping learners build skills through effective, engaging training.
 With a background in adult education, learning design, and coding, I’m passionate about making complex topics accessible and creating learning experiences that drive meaningful results.

 Throughout my career, I’ve collaborated with cross-functional teams to design courses, deliver hands-on instruction, and prepare students for careers in